csound-flossmanual/csound-floss/book/06-a-record-and-play-soundfiles.md

     ar1[] diskin ...

-If the output variable name is followed by square brackets, _diskin_ will write its output in an audio _array_.^[ Chapter [03 E](03-e-arrays.md) gives more explanations about arrays in Csound.
+If the output variable name is followed by square brackets, &nbsp;_diskin_ will write its output in an audio _array_.^[ Chapter [03 E](03-e-arrays.md) gives more explanations about arrays in Csound.
 ] The _size_ (_length_) of this array mirrors the number of channels in the audio file:
 1 for a mono file, 2 for a stereo file, 4 for a quadro file, etc.

 This is a very convenient method to avoid the mismatch error between output arguments and file channels.
 In the example below we will use this method.
 We write the audio in an array and will only use the first element for the output.
 So this will work with any number of channels for the input file.

 ### Speed, Skiptime and Loop

 After the mandatory file name or path string, we can pass some optional input arguments:

 - _kpitch_ specifies the speed of reading the sound file.
-The _default_ is _1_ here, which means normal speed. _2_ would result in double speed (octave higher and half time to read through the sound file), _0.5_ would result in half speed (octave lower and twice as much time needed for reading).
+The _default_ is _1_ &nbsp;here, which means normal speed. _2_ would result in double speed (octave higher and half time to read through the sound file), _0.5_ would result in half speed (octave lower and twice as much time needed for reading).
   Negative values read backwards.
 As this is a _k-rate_ parameter, it